didis01/Mihari-AI/README.md

-# AltReality-VtubeStudio
+# Mihari AI
-An ai that can speak to you and use a vtube character.
+An ai that you can speak to using telegram.

 # Features:
 This ai has a memory system inplanted.
-It works whit OpenAi whisper and Davinci instruct beta.
-She can open apps in your system and the only thing that runs locally is the VoiceVox engine.
+It works whit OpenAi GPT 3.5.
+She isn't dumb and she is well-behabed.

 # Important:
 You will need an API key from OpenAi.
-Also you will need to configure the animations in Vtube Studio.
+Also you will need a bot token from telegram.
+You can obtain the last one using the official bot Bot-Father.